danikam/atlas-recast/_episodes/02-gitlab-ci.md

 ---
 title: "Gitlab CI and Docker for Environment Preservation"
-teaching: 20
+teaching: 30
 exercises: 30
 questions:
-- "How does gitlab CI/CD help me continuously keep my RECAST container environment(s) up-to-date?"
+- "How does gitlab CI/CD help me continuously keep my containerized analysis environment(s) up-to-date?"
 - "What do I need to add to my gitlab repo(s) to enable this functionality?"
 objectives:
 - "Learn how to write a Dockerfile to containerize your analysis code and environment."
 - "Understand what needs to be added to your `.gitlab-ci.yml` file to keep the containerized environment continuously up to date for your repo."
+keypoints:
+- "gitlab CI/CD can be used to keep your analysis environment up-to-date by re-building a container that encapsulates the environment each time new commits are pushed to the repo."
+- "This functionality is enabled in gitlab CI/CD by adding a Dockerfile to your repo that specifies how to build the environment, and a container-building stage to the .gitlab-ci.yml file."
 ---

 ## Introduction